 Another intriguing discovery upon feline genome description was that humans share about 90% of DNA with felines!
 This makes cats genetically closer to humans than dogs.
 The genome sequence analysis also showed that humans and cat lineages diverged about 100 million years ago.

 These and many other pieces of information enable us to learn more about cats and provide them with a better health system and support.
-Our felines can also serve as a excellent models for human disease due to high genetic resemblance.
+Our felines can also serve as excellent models for human diseases due to high genetic resemblance.
 There are actually over 200 hereditary diseases which closely correlate between humans and cats.
 Among the most serious diseases common to cats and humans are leukemia, Alzheimer’s, HCM and HIV.
 Advances in research of these diseases in cats coulddirectly lead to advances in human medicine too.

 Whole genome sequencing enables us to understand life at the molecular level.
 There is so much more WGS can still teach us about our own genome, as well as the feline.
 We can’t even begin to imagine the power of this knowledge.
 The potential is superior.